nialbima/point_of_sale/README.md

 -add the comping functionality
 -add vegetarian flag
 -add a button for "PRINT BILL" that returns an alert on "BILL PAID" for "how'd they pay " (if cash) "how much" (calc. change  )

+Design stuff:
+-centering: center header
+-make cleaner div for order #s
+  -border
+-assign some animations
+-add some extra color

+use setTimeout to change .attrs on event fire

+add quant field to main div

+use "quant 0" to delete the order